-Mathematics: 3 units, to include Algebra I and Geometry*
+Mathematics: 3 credits (to include Algebra I and Geometry)*

-History & Social Studies: 3 units, to include at least 1 unit each of World History/Geography, U.S. and Virginia government, and U.S. and Virginia history
+History & Social Studies: 3 credits (to include at least 1 credit each of World History/Geography, U.S. and Virginia government, and U.S. and Virginia history)

-Laboratory Science: 3 units, to include both Biology and Chemistry
+Laboratory Science: 3 credits (to include Biology and Chemistry)

 * Modifications of these specific math course requirements may be made by the Head of the School for students whose specific language learning disability includes severe difficulty with mathematics.
 Students with fewer units of college preparatory math will, however, have fewer college options available.

-** In order to complete two units of health and physical education, students are required to complete two full years of health and physical education classes (typically 9th and 10th grades) plus a full semester of health class in the 11th grade.
+** In order to complete two units of health and physical education, students are required to complete two full years of health and physical education classes (typically 9th and 10th grades).
+The required interdisciplinary Junior Seminar and Senior Seminar courses also incorporate health-related topics into their curricula.
 Juniors and seniors are required to take an additional semester of physical education class unless they have successfully completed the required units and are participating in varsity sports at TNCS.
 They may opt out of one quarter of P.E. class for each varsity sport they participate in.
 Students do not accumulate additional credits for work in physical education beyond the required two units.

 *** Required each year at The New Community School.